dylan-lang/opendylan/documentation/library-reference/source/language-extensions/numbers.rst

 big-integer arithmetic that we can arrange with a suitable module
 declaration:

 #.
-Replace all integer arithmetic with the big-integer arithmetic
+Replace all integer arithmetic with the big-integer arithmetic.
 #.
-Use both, with normal arithmetic remaining the default
+Use both, with normal arithmetic remaining the default.
 #.
-Use both, with the big-integer arithmetic becoming the default
+Use both, with the big-integer arithmetic becoming the default.

 To get one of the three different effects described above, you need to arrange the ``define module`` declaration accordingly.
 To replace all